 The plan is guided by the following principles:

+Shouldn’t campus safety be a guiding principle?

+What about adherence and alignment with the District Equity plan?
+That should not ignored.

+Equity, in alignment with campus Strategic Goal V, should also be a guiding principle.

+What about strict adherence to the law?
+Legality should be a guiding principle.

+What does it mean to be a “guiding principle?
+There should be some statement of duty and deference to these guiding principles.

 Facilitating Learning and Teaching: Provide faculty and classified professionals with essential information about campus technology.

 Supporting Participatory Governance: Establish a clear framework for making informed technology resource allocations.